aeckar/usf-cse-resources/reviews/CDA3103_review1.md

 >The fact that a multiply instruction is available is a computer architecture issue.
 >How that multiply is implemented is a computer organization issue.

-- *Computer level hierarchy* illustrates
+- *Computer Level Hierarchy* organizes different levels of computer abstraction
-    - This class mainly deals with levels 4-0
+    - Organization & architecture deals with levels 4-0

 #### Computer Level Hierarchy
 | Level | Name                  | Description                               | Example               |